 Preoperative interventions such as behavioural support and nicotine replacement therapy can increase short-term smoking cessation and may reduce postoperative morbidity 10.
 In contrast to conventional interventions, mobile phone-based interventions are cheap, widely accessible, and scalable to large populations 11.
 However, the benefits of mobile phone-based interventions for smoking cessation in the perioperative setting has not been evaluated.

-TEXT ME is a simple and cost effective program utilising mobile phone text messages to remind, encourage, and motivate patients to adopt positive behavioural and lifestyle changes.
+TEXT ME is a simple and cost-effective program utilising mobile phone text messages to remind, encourage, and motivate patients to adopt positive behavioural and lifestyle changes.
 The program has been shown to reduce cardiovascular disease risk, including decreasing rates of smoking, in patients with coronary heart disease 12 13.
 We hypothesise that an implementation of the TEXT ME program targeting smokers scheduled for elective surgery will decrease rates of smoking and postoperative morbidity.

 Mobile phones are becoming increasingly utilised in the delivery of health-care information and services with text messaging in particular being utilised for the delivery of a variety of services including medication adherence, appointment reminders and the monitoring and management of chronic diseases 11.
 Smoking cessation services internationally are increasing the use of mobile phone based support with text messaging being an integrated adjunct to routine clinical practice 11.
 The evidence for the use and efficacy of text messaging systems to reduce smoking rates is now well established 14.